How to Avoid Microplastics: The Highest-Impact Changes, Ranked

 For most people, the priority order is:

-- Switch from plastic tea bags to paper or loose leaf — up to 6,990 particles/week
+- Switch from plastic tea bags to paper or loose leaf — each plastic tea bag releases billions of particles per cup at brewing temperature (Hernandez et al., 2019)

 What doesn't have strong evidence yet